Bloomfield F.C.

-Bloomfield Football Club (previously known as 24th Old Boys), referred to dimply as Bloomfield, is a Northern Irish intermediate football club playing in Division 1C of the Northern Amateur Football League.
+Bloomfield Football Club (previously known as 24th Old Boys), referred to simply as Bloomfield, is a Northern Irish intermediate football club playing in Division 1C of the Northern Amateur Football League.
+They are nicknamed the Purple Army.
+They are based in Ballyhackamore, Bloomfield, east Belfast.

 The club formed in the 1922 as the 24th O.B., composed of former members of the 24th Belfast Boys' Brigade company.
 In 1990, they changed their name to Bloomfield upon joining the Amateur League (having spent some 30 years in the BB Old Boys' Union League.